History of Gabrielle Union in Timeline

 In October 2014, it was announced that Gabrielle Union would be designing T-shirts to bring attention to the Women Are Watching campaign.

-November 2014: Announcement of "Take a Stand" campaign and short film
+November 2014: "Take a Stand" Campaign

-April 2017: Announcement of memoir "We're Going to Need More Wine"
+April 2017: Announcement of Memoir "We're Going to Need More Wine"

 We're Going to Need More Wine: Stories That Are Funny, Complicated, and True